 Custom TMJ Replacement

-Removal of jaw tumor with custom cutting guide
+Removal of jaw tumor with a custom cutting guide

 Virtual removal of tumor